xajler/dotfiles/README.md

     # Choose 3) Express for edition, then enter 'sa' password must be at least 8 chars or longer
     sudo /opt/mssql/bin/mssql-conf setup accept-eula
+    # This will enable mssql server, which is not needed, so disable it
+    sudo systemctl disable mssql-server.service
+    # Then just start mssql service, and use this whenever is needed
+    sudo systemctl start mssql-server.service

     # Test connection, if having 1 row affecetd, and version is displayed then it is success
     /opt/mssql-tools/bin/sqlcmd \